 5. Pick your family’s outfits for photos

-- Limit patterns that are distracting to the eye.
+- Limit BOLD or busy patterns that are distracting to the eye.

-- Wear textures.
+- Wear texture.
 Cable knit, for example, is soft, inviting, cozy and really timeless.
 It adds dimension to the outfit in photographs.

-- Go for layers to add dimension and personality (avoid scarves as they can overpower the face in pictures)
+- Layer up to add dimension and personality (avoid scarves as they can overpower the face in pictures)

 6. Less is More for Family Photo Outfits